-When to Use In the Shoe Wedges
+When to Use In-the-Shoe Wedges

 1.)
 Cleats not compatible with Cleat Wedges

 The In The Shoe (ITS) Wedge often is a “fill in” product for types of cleats that are not compatible with Cleat Wedges like Crank Brothers.
-However, Crank Brothers provides a shoe shield (seen on the left) where you can use Cleat Wedges with their cleats.
+However, Crank Brothers provide a shoe shield (seen on the left) where you can use Cleat Wedges with their cleats.

 2.)
-Hyper Mobile Feet
+Hyper-Mobile Feet

-A hyper mobile foot would be a good place to use an ITS in combination with a Cleat Wedge.
+A hypermobile foot would be a good place to use an ITS in combination with a Cleat Wedge.
 This type of foot needs more support.
 A more rigid foot tends to be more responsive with less wedging and the Cleat Wedge is a better solution for most rigid feet.
 This also may be a great option for those who have room in their shoe and would not be affected by the change in volume inherent with the addition of In The Shoe Wedges.

-In The Shoe Wedges are also great for diagnostics.
+In-The-Shoe Wedges are also great for diagnostics.
 If you are looking to determine the effects of wedging on cycling mechanics, ITS Wedges provide the ability to make quick changes.
 This also holds true if you are testing out comfort but do not want to take the time to remove your cleats, add cleat wedges, and realign (time saver).
 We should mention that this is usually a temporary change.
 Once the comfort or mechanics are confirmed, the first choice to correct your foot’s natural angle/tilt is almost always cleat wedges.

 4.)
 Fine Tuning

-In The Shoe Wedges also offer a fine-tuning option for cyclists “in-between” wedge levels or it is tough to tell if 2 cleat wedges or 3 cleat wedges is the better solution.
+In-The-Shoe Wedges also offer a fine-tuning option for cyclists “in-between” wedge levels or it is tough to tell if 2 cleat wedges or 3 cleat wedges is the better solution.
 In other words, if 2 or 3 cleat wedges help correct your mechanics and reduce foot pain, try using 2 cleat wedges and add an ITS as the 3rd wedge.
 Go out on a ride and spend some with the ITS in the shoe and some time with it in your back pocket.
 Over a period of time, you will usually discover the preferred amount of cleat wedging.
 For many cyclists, you may require more than 3 Cleat Wedges.
 Since we do not recommend using more than 3, the ITS wedge provides the extra bit of tilt needed!

 “I have been indoor cycling (spinning1) for a year.
 I love it and do it 2 times a week sometimes 3 or more.
 Unfortunately, I’m experiencing problems with my SIDI bike shoes.
-I love them but I noticed well into class that I started to develop a pain/soreness etc. As a result, I placed insoles in my SIDI bike shoes and they didn’t provide relief.
+I love them but I noticed well into the class that I started to develop a pain/soreness etc. As a result, I placed insoles in my SIDI bike shoes and they didn’t provide relief.
 The soreness resides on the outer side of both my right and left foot–more on the fattier side of your foot aligned.
 I’m desperately looking for a solution.
 If you could help me with some information I would really appreciate it.
 Thanks.”

 Many customers contact us complaining of discomfort or pain on the bottom, outermost part of their foot.
 The illustration on the left below shows the location of the MOST common “hot foot” or foot discomfort.
 This seems to hold true with the description mentioned in the question.